jkulzick/vagrant-hadoop-spark-hive/README.md

 * Consistently keep project up to date with modern versions of services such as Hadoop, Spark and Hive
 * Consider other useful services related to Hadoop, Spark and Hive to be added
 * Work towards provisioning multiple boxes to work together over a local network
+* Make .sh scripts work to provision environment on a regular centos machine such as a server

 # Credits